paultgriffiths/UKM-FRGS/BOXMOX/getting_started/README.md

 - download a copy of Anaconda for Windows https://docs.anaconda.com/anaconda/install/windows/

-- set up an analysis environment
+- set up an analysis environment.
+Launch Anaconda Navigator and create a new environment and then make sure the following packages are available

+pandas

+jupyter